 Based on the information uncovered performing this exercise, you can reference the IRS website to ensure you’re compiling the tax documentation necessary or just know what questions to ask your CPA..
 Either way, taking the time to ask yourself if you’re really looking at all the aspects of your life that had an impact on your finances, while seemingly simplistic, can save you hundreds of dollars in your tax filing process.

-So as you file you file with the IRS….
+So as you file with the IRS….

 …take some time to ask yourself the above questions.
 By doing so, not only will you compartmentalize the tax preparation process (which will render it much less daunting), but it could help you mitigate the cost and risk associated with making mistakes in your filing.
 Lastly, use the resources available.